Introduction to Technical Analysis In Forex

 - 8 Final Words

 Various shareholders assess stocks based on fundamentals like revenue, valuation, or business trends.
 But basic factors are not always shown in the market value or price.
-Technical analysis helps in identifying price changes.
+Technical analysis helps in identifying price changes(unlike Fundamental analysis).
 And, it can help in checking past data, price, and volume.

 It assists traders to navigate the gap among basic value and market price.
 And, navigation is through techniques such as statistical review and behavioural distribution.
 Technical analysis in forex trading helps traders about the most suitable past data.
 Various shareholders use both technical and structural analysis to make verdicts.